Formality properties of finitely generated groups and Lie algebras: Malcev Lie algebras and filtered-formality

-The notion of filtered formality can also be interpreted in terms of minimal models.
-Let $\cM(G;\k)$ be the $1$-minimal model of $G$, which recall is the minimal \dga~ dual to the Malcev Lie algebra $\fm(G;\k)$ under the correspondence described in \S\ref{subsec:sullivan-holonomy}.
+The notion of filtered-formality can also be interpreted in terms of minimal models.
+Let $\cM(G;\k)$ be the $1$-minimal model of $G$, endowed with the canonical filtration, which is the minimal \dga~ dual to the Malcev Lie algebra $\fm(G;\k)$ under the correspondence described in \S\ref{subsec:sullivan-holonomy}.
 Likewise, let $\cN(G;\k)$ be the minimal \dga~ (generated in degree $1$) corresponding to the prounipotent Lie algebra $\widehat{\gr}(G;\k)$.
+Recall that both $\cM(G;\k)$ and $\cN(G;\k)$ come equipped with increasing filtrations as in \eqref{eq:filtration-minimal}, which correspond to the inverse limit filtrations on $\fm(G;\k)$ and $\widehat{\gr}(G;\k)$, respectively.